Rosario Tijeras (Mexican TV series): Production

 In February 2016, TV Azteca showed interest in producing a remake of the Colombian series of the same name that Sony Pictures Television and Teleset made for RCN Televisión in the early 2010s, which TV Azteca would be making under the co-production of Sony Pictures Television and initiating a strategic alliance for 4 years.
 The series began production and filming on 18 July 2016, confirming Bárbara de Regil, José María de Tavira and Antonio Gaona in the lead roles.
 Filming on location took place in the La Presa neighborhood on the southeastern slopes of Cerro del Chiquihuite, in the municipality of Tlalnepantla de Baz in the State of Mexico.
 The first season was directed by Salvador "Chava" Cartas and Alejandro Lozano "El Patas".

 On 19 January 2017, TV Azteca renewed the series for a second season.
 Filming for season two began on 21 November 2017, and concluded on 5 June 2018 in Mexico City.
 This season had the addition of actors such as Danny Perea, Verónica Langer and Christian Chávez, among others, including the addition of Colombian actor Sebastián Martínez, who also participated in the Colombian version, in the role of Emilio, and for this version he joins the cast playing Ángel Salgado.

 On 16 December 2018, it was announced through Azteca 7's social media accounts that the series was renewed for a third season.
 Pre-production for the season began in late November 2018.
 On 8 January 2019, it was announced that the season will be the final season of the series.
 Filming for season two began on 21 January 2019, and concluded on 24 June 2019.

 On 29 May 2023, John Rossiter of Sony Pictures Television announced that a fourth season of the series was being developed.
 Filming of the season began on 2 May 2024 and ended on 5 August 2024.
 In May 2025, it was announced that Netflix would premiere the fourth season on 18 June 2025.
 On 11 September 2025, Sony Pictures Television announced that a fifth season of the series was in production.
+The season premiered on 10 June 2026.